juliadungu/tianjig_explotion_2015_RSOSINT_smoke_plume_analysis/README.md

 The current evidence does not justify deriving:

 - a continuous plume trajectory or centroid speed across the overnight observational gap;
-- wind speed from the Terra→Aqua apparent centroid displacement;
 - physical temperature, radiance, energy, or explosive yield from the rendered SWIR GIF;
 - chemical composition or toxicity of the visible plume;
 - blast pressure or structural damage from these atmospheric products;